Deltares/hydromt_sfincs/docs/installation.rst

 .. code-block:: console

-  conda install hydromt toml -c conda-forge
+  conda install hydromt -c conda-forge

 To install hydromt_sfincs using pip do:
 Note: make sure this is installed in the same environment as hydromt.